ithau10/MyVirtualClassroom/README.md

 - **Frontend:** HTML, CSS, and JavaScript for creating the user interface and ensuring a seamless user experience.

-- **Database:** Utilizes a database (mention the specific database, e.g., SQL Server, MySQL) for storing user information, assignments, and other relevant data.
+- **Database:** Utilizes SQL Server for storing user information, assignments, and other relevant data.

 ## Getting Started